nice-digital/nice-icons/README.md

 Use a [Visual Studio Copy Task](https://docs.microsoft.com/en-gb/visualstudio/msbuild/copy-task) to copy the font files into your application.
 Or use a [post build event](https://stackoverflow.com/a/3719097/486434).

+##### Webpack

+Install [Copy Webpack Plugin](copy-webpack-plugin) into your application, then at the top of your webpack config file add the following:

+`const CopyWebpackPlugin = require('copy-webpack-plugin');`

+then in the plugins section add the following:

+`new CopyWebpackPlugin([{ from: "node_modules/@nice-digital/icons/dist/*", to: "fonts", ignore: ["*.html"], flatten: true }]),`

+note that the 'to' destination is relative to the output path, which for a .NET core app would probably have been configured for wwwroot.

 #### Markup

 Use custom icons in markup (rather than [SASS](#sass)) wherever possible: